PoorlyDefinedBehaviour/book-club-notes/designing_data_intensive_applications/chapter_3_and_4.md

 There are four indexes.

 EAVT: Entity / Attribute / Value / Transaction - Contains all datoms.
-Similar to a tuple in a relation database.
+Similar to a tuple in a relational database.
 Attributes that belong to an entity are close together.

 AEVT: Attribute / Entity / Value / Transaction - Contains all datoms.
 Similar to a tuple in a columnar database.
 The same attributes are close together.